 In December 2012 ...

 The Settler "bubble" is showing some signs of stabilising, and seems likely to revert to its longer term trend over the next several years.
 One of the effects of the temporary resurgence of Settlers is that some politically correct "unmentionables" are very much "mentionable" now.
 Attitudes amongst the public have not really changed - it's just that people are openly saying things on the "telly", in Parliament, etc. This expected return to normal in the values profile is certainly no indication that the politicians have succeeded in putting the economic and ethical house in order - far from it.
 There's precious little sign of belief that our leaders have done anything to "make it better" for the "ordinary people".
 No, the return is just a mark of people doing what people have always done in adversity - shrugging their shoulders and making the best of it.
 The spirit of Winston Churchill lives on as many Britons would acknowledge his signature end to telephone calls, even in the darkest moments of war - KBO!
-(Google it if you aren't familiar with it).
+(Google it if you aren't familiar with it, but disregard all references to Kuyper Belt Objects).

 In September 2012 ...